-The Application Process
+The Pilot Program Application Process

-Applying for the research-category certification is a two-step process.
-The first step is to file a preliminary application; the second is to submit a final application accompanied by a portfolio of materials that demonstrates your expertise.
+Applying for the Certified Genealogist credential under the pilot program is a three-part process.
+The first part is to file a preliminary application; the second part is to submit portfolio elements 1, 2, 3, and 4.